 6. Upload audio files.

-Go to Audiofiles to set your audio files.
-You will need to read the Operations Guide in order to get the proper specifications.
+Go to Audio files to set your audio files.
+You will need to read the Operations Guide to get the proper specifications.
 We recommend Audacity for recording audio messages.

 8. Configure a scheduled event.

-The CyberData SIP Paging Server is a good, inexpensive piece of equipment which does what it means to do quite well.
-The bell scheduler feature allows users to set up messages in advance, including pre-selected recordings.
-It also comes with a Polycom Mode that allows it to page Polycom phones, and it can be manually configured to work with other IP phone models as well.
+The CyberData SIP Paging Server is a good, inexpensive piece of equipment that does what it means to do quite well.
+The bell scheduler feature allows users to set up messages in advance, including preselected recordings.
+It also comes with a Polycom mode that allows it to page Polycom phones, and it can be manually configured to work with other IP phone models as well.